Introduction

 • They are built from Widgets and/or other Components.

-• They can be used for styling Widgets and other Components.
+• They can be used for styling Widgets and other Components, using data bindings via subjects, defining animations, etc.

-• They can contain (as children) Widgets and/or other Components.
+• As children, they can contain Widgets and/or other Components.

 Screens